uladkasach/News-vs-Volatility/_research/_summary.md

 - news data can significantly affect price of a share of a security [37][Chan, 2003; Tetlock et al., 2008]
 - intraday volatility must be calculated for accurate measurement of volatility for a period[19]
 - volatility tends to rise  following good and bad new [41]
+- market change direction can not be predicted well by volatility [44]

 -----